EOS-Nation/auditor.bos/README.md

 ### custodians

-- cust_name (name) - Account name of the custodian (INDEX)
+- cust_name (name) - Account name of the auditor (INDEX)
-- requestedpay - The amount of pay requested by the candidate to be paid as an elected custodian for the current period.
+- requestedpay - The amount of pay requested by the candidate to be paid as an elected auditor for the current period.
-- total_votes - Tally of the number of votes cast to a custodian when they were elected in.
+- total_votes - Tally of the number of votes cast to a auditor when they were elected in.
 This is updated as part of the `newperiod` action.

 ### votes